Chicken/JFCord/README.md

-# JFCord (fork from SandwichFox which forks from oonqt)
+# JFCord

 ## JFCord is a Discord rich presence client for [Jellyfin](https://jellyfin.org)

 Maintained for personal use.
+Forked from SandwichFox which forks from oonqt.

 ### Installation

-Only for linux and AUR package for arch.
-Others can figure it out themselves.
+Install from AUR if on arch.
+Download from GitHub releases if not.
+Or maybe even build it yourself.